Ldx09/Olympic-Data-Analytics-Project/README.md

    Demonstrated how big data analytics can be applied in sports, media, and data science industries.

 # Technical Skills Used
-Apache Spark & SparkSQL for large-scale data processing Databricks Notebook (Community Edition) for cloud-based analytics Python & SQL for data transformation and querying Visualization using built-in Databricks graphing tools
+Apache Spark & SparkSQL for large-scale data processing <br>
+Databricks Notebook (Community Edition) for cloud-based analytics <br>
+Python & SQL for data transformation and querying <br>
+Visualization using built-in Databricks graphing tools